oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 Before to start to use the image tool,  we have to create a ["cache"](https://github.com/oracle/weblogic-image-tool/blob/master/site/cache.md)  with the software that we will use to create out docker images.

-During the "updates" process of your docker images, installing  PSU or patches,  the tool will place them  into the cache.
+During the "update" process of your docker images (ie ) installation of  PSU or patches) ,  the tool will place the patches  into the cache.

 In the below code , the command